johangithub/AFMAN11-217v1/README.md

 TODO:

-- [ ] Add crosslink to figures, sections, paragraphs
+- [ ] Add crosslink to figures, sections, paragraphs.
+Then fix table of contents

-- [X] Add bold/italics that match the document
+- [ ] Fix Sectioning in eBook in SUMMARY.md

 - [ ] Fix Sidebar navigation and pagination.
 (Gitbook devs are investigating [this](https://github.com/GitbookIO/feedback/issues/187))

+- [ ] PDF: Looks good, but needs intro page.
+(18.6MB)

+- [ ] ePub: Looks best, but need to fix floating figure label.
+Also it's 42MB

-- [ ] Test pdf, ePub and mobi
+- [ ] mobi: Not tested yet

 - [ ] Fix search function.
 It crashes

+- [X] Add bold/italics that match the document

+- [X] Test pdf, ePub and mobi

 - [X] Fix equations using LaTex